lkingsford/EmuBay/Rules.md

 The cost of placing a track on each type of hex is shown in the cost table on the board, firstly unoccupied, and then occupied by another companies track or station.

 Forested (green) and mountainous (green with a triangle) hexes can only be occupied by one company.
 A company can not have more than one track in the same hex.
-All stations occupy their respective spaces from the start of the game.
+All stations count as occupying their respective spaces from the start of the game.

 #### Revenue